-There were no chickenpox presentations to sentinel GPs over the past eight weeks.
-The rate of shingles presentations to sentinel GPs decreased to below baseline levels in the past week (Figure 12).
+There were no chickenpox presentations to sentinel GPs over the past eight weeks and no shingles presentations to sentinel GPs over the past two weeks (Figure 12).

 Figure 12.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the last eight weeks